Pothole: Costs to the public

 The American Automobile Association estimated in the five years prior to 2016 that 16 million drivers in the United States have suffered damage from potholes to their vehicle including tire punctures, bent wheels, and damaged suspensions with a cost of $3 billion a year.
 In India, between 2015 and 2017, an average of 3,000 people per year were killed in accidents involving potholes.
 Britain has estimated that the cost of fixing all roads with potholes in the country would cost £12 billion.
 255 cyclists in Britain were killed or seriously injured because of road defects between 2017 and 2023.

 Reporting

 Some jurisdictions offer websites or mobile apps for pothole-reporting.
 These allow citizens to report potholes and other road hazards, optionally including a photograph and GPS coordinates.
 It is estimated there are 55 million potholes in the United States.
 The self-proclaimed pothole capital, Edmonton, Alberta, Canada reportedly spends $4.8 million on 450,000 potholes annually, as of 2015.

 India has historically lost over 3,000 people per year to accidents caused by potholes.
 This situation has engendered citizen movement to address the problem.

-In the United Kingdom, more than half a million pot holes were reported in 2017, an increase of 44% on the 2015 figure.
+In the United Kingdom, more than half a million potholes were reported in 2017, an increase of 44% on the 2015 figure.
 There are processes in place to report potholes at different levels of jurisdiction.
 The process for claiming compensation varies by jurisdiction.